OumariMahmoud/github-final-project/CONTRIBUTING.md

-# Contributing
+# Contributing to Calculator

-All contributions, bug reports, bug fixes, documentation improvements, enhancements, and ideas are welcome.

-Please create an issue or submit a pull request with your proposed changes.
+All contributions are welcome!

+We welcome:

+* Bug reports
+* Bug fixes
+* Documentation improvements
+* Enhancements
+* New ideas

+## How to Contribute

+1. Fork the repository.
+2. Create a new branch for your changes.
+3. Make your changes.
+4. Test your changes.
+5. Commit your changes.
+6. Push your branch to GitHub.
+7. Open a Pull Request.

+Please make sure your contributions are clear, useful, and related to the project.

-Thank you for contributing to this project!
+Thank you for contributing to the Calculator project!

+## Author

+Mahmoud Oumari